 As you can see (and probably heard), the Grado has a significant suck out in the upper midrange and treble region of the audio band (the Denon and the Pickering have a much smaller dip in this region).
 Whether this results in a mellow, relaxing, "analog," sound or a sound that is dark and closed in is in the ear of the beholder.

 I found the Green1 does some things very well.
-Its stereo channel separation is exception, and unlike many carts the Grado maintains excellent separation across the entire audio spectrum.
+Its stereo channel separation is exceptional, and unlike many carts the Grado maintains excellent separation across the entire audio spectrum.
 The channel balance was also exceptionally good.
 Unbalanced stereo channels are often an Achilles heal of cartridges in the $100 price range, but the Green1's channels were closely matched.
 Unfortunately, its tracking ability on my Hi-Fi News Test Record was unexceptional.
 Even tracking a 1.8 grams (slightly above the 1.5 gram recommended tracking force) the Green1 couldn't make it through the third bias track without some distortion.
 How this effects tracking in real world conditions playing actual music is open to debate.

 The Grado Green1 definitely imparts its own character on the music.
 This could be said of any cartridge, but it's probably more true of the Grado than on average.
 Whether that's a good or a bad thing is a matter of opinion.